 - "We exchange intel on every single flight that lands in Mexico and Canada with the US in real time."

-Thank you Wells Fargo for sponsoring this event.
+Thank you Bank of America for sponsoring this event.